Stratosphere-Studios/777-300ER/README.md

 **Q: When is the release date?**

-A: As we are very early in development, and have no release date at this time.
+A: As we are early in development, and have no release date at this time.

 **Q: Where can I download liveries?**

-A: You can download liveries from various authors that aren't included with the 777 from from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
+A: You can download liveries from various authors from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries).
 This repository also has the official Stratosphere livery for other aircraft.

 **Livery Painters**